A combinatorial model for the decomposition of multivariate polynomial rings as $S_n$-modules

-Tableaux are used where the labels of the tableaux are the multisets represented by the $h$ or $e$-generators.
+where the labels of the tableaux are the multisets represented by the $h$ or $e$-generators.
 The Pieri rule implies we will record $i$ cells in a horizontal strip for each product of an $h_i$ generator, while we will record $i$ cells in a vertical strip for each $e_i$ generator.

-We provide an example below to ensure that it is clear that the the coefficient of a Schur function $s_\lambda$ in $h_{n-|\mt_e(\pi)| -|\mt_o(\pi)|} h_{\mt_e(\pi)} e_{\mt_o(\pi)}$ is equal to the number of multiset tableaux whose entries are the multisets of $\pi$.
-By equation \eqref{eq:hecomb} the coefficient of $s_\lambda$ in the Frobenius image of the subspace has multiplicity equal to the total number of multiset tableaux of shape $\lambda$ and content $cont_{\alpha,\beta}$. \end{proof}
+We provide an example below to ensure that it is clear that the coefficient of a Schur function $s_\lambda$ in $h_{n-|\mt_e(\pi)| -|\mt_o(\pi)|} h_{\mt_e(\pi)} e_{\mt_o(\pi)}$ is equal to the number of multiset tableaux whose entries are the multisets of $\pi$.
+By equation \eqref{eq:hecomb}, the coefficient of $s_\lambda$ in the Frobenius image of the subspace has multiplicity equal to the total number of multiset tableaux of shape $\lambda$ and content $cont_{\alpha,\beta}$. \end{proof}